 In rural America, especially on the East Coast, deer are everywhere.
 Hunting deer is a common pastime and venison, or deer meat, dishes are popular.
 Venison can be substituted for almost any other meat.

-Generally, deer meat can be frozen, thawed, and eaten for up to 3 to 9 months after initial freezing.
+Generally speaking, deer meat can be frozen, thawed, and eaten for up to 9 to 12 months after initial freezing.
 However, some say deer meat can be frozen for up to 10 years and still tastes fine when thawed and cooked.
-The 3-9 month guideline is set by the USDA’s rules for wild game and pertains directly to manufacturers.
+The 9-12 month guideline is set by the USDA’s guidelines for wild game and pertains directly to manufacturers.

 How long you can freeze deer meat depends upon the size and type of the venison cut, how it is stored, and your type of freezer.
 This guide will tell you everything you need to know about how long you can freeze deer meat.